yvonnapc/jscodereview1/README.md

 ## Description

-JavaScript Modern JS Code Review: Github API App.
+JavaScript Modern JS Code Review: GitHub API App.
 This application serves as a platform for the user to fill a form with the username of a Github account.
 The request is made through the Github API and returns a list of all the repositories belonging to the inputted username.

 ## Setup/Installation Requirements